alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 Authorization: YOUR-API-KEY-HERE
 ```

-You should also look at the `Link` header in the response.
+If you receive a response, you'll know there are updates.

-Example response header:
+You should also look at the `Link` header.
+In the example response:

 ```http
 HTTP/1.1 200